Toblerity/Fiona/docs/manual.rst

   >>> len(c)
   1

-The written file's fields are preserved in the specified order.
+Because the properties of the source schema are ordered and are passed in the same order to the write-mode collection, the written file's fields have the same order as those of the source file.

 .. sourcecode:: console